e10v/tea-tasting/README.md

 - `to_pandas`: Create a Pandas dataframe with detailed results, with a row for each pair (simulation, metric).
 - `describe`: Summarize statistics of the simulations.

 Methods `to_polars` and `to_pandas` return the same columns as similar methods of the experiment results.
-In addition, there is a column with a number of simulation.
+In addition, there is a column with a sequential number of a simulation.

 Method `describe` returns a Polars dataframe with the following columns:

 - `metric`: Metric name.
 - `null_rejected`: Proportion of iterations in which the null hypothesis has been rejected.
 By default, it's calculated based on p-value.
-But if a metric doesn't provide a p-value, then confidence interval is used.
+But if a metric doesn't provide a p-value, then a confidence interval is used.
 - `null_rejected_conf_int_lower`, `null_rejected_conf_int_upper`: The lower and the upper bounds of the confidence interval of the proportion iterations in which the null hypothesis has been rejected.

+There are two optional parameters of `describe` (both can be redefined in global settings):

-It accepts an optional parameter `alpha` which is used in the calculation of the proportion.
-But it only used in calculations based on p-values.
-Default is `0.05`.
+- `alpha`: P-value threshold for the calculation of the proportion in which the null hypothesis has been rejected.
+It's only used in calculations based on p-values.
+Default is - `confidence_level`: Confidence level for the computed confidence interval of the proportion.

 ## Other features